moll/js-sqlate/README.md

 var age = 42
 db.query(sql`SELECT * FROM models WHERE id IN ${sql.tuple(ids)} AND age > ${age}`)
 ```

+This chooses the "$" style of placeholders automatically.

 ### Query Helpers
 Rather than create a query and unpack it to SQL and parameters at call sites manually, I recommend you create a two helper functions — `search` and `read` — for accessing your database: